What To Know BEFORE Buying Property With a Well

 What's the state of the rest of the water system?

 Be well informed about the condition of the well and water, and inquire if it is going through some type of filtration before it comes through your new tap.
 When it comes to groundwater, even well-kept water systems can have contamination.
 (You can read our blog on water filtration to learn more about this https://www.alcornpump.com/post/freshen-up-your-water).
 Allow a professional to help you test for water quality issues and make sure your water quality test covers the following: water safety and purity, presence of minerals, PH, hardness, alkalinity, turbidity, coliform bacteria, volatile organic compounds, and radon.

 Having a well on our property is a blessing!
-While it may be a daunting new endeavor moving to a rural area from the city, with the correct procedures you can have endless access to some of the freshest water of your life!
+While moving to a rural area from the city may be a daunting new endeavor, with the correct procedures, you can have endless access to some of the freshest water of your life!